John Ballantine House

 The John Ballantine House is a historic house museum at 49 Washington Street in the Washington Park section of Newark, Essex County, New Jersey, United States.
 Built in 1884 to a design by George Edward Harney and little altered since 1900, it was the home of Jeannette Boyd (1838–1919) and John Holme Ballantine (1834–1895), the son of Peter Ballantine, founder of the Ballantine beer brewery.
 The house was designated a National Historic Landmark for its architecture, and for the completeness of the documentary record accompanying its construction and alteration.
-It is now owned and managed by the Newark Museum, and is open to the public for tours.
+It is now owned and managed by The Newark Museum of Art, and is open to the public for tours.

 Description

 The Ballantine House stands on the west side of Washington Street in Newark, facing Washington Park near its southern edge.
 It is a three-story masonry structure, built out of salmon-colored Philadelphia pressed brick with sandstone trim and a truncated hip roof.
 It has an asymmetrical five-bay facade, with a projecting central bay topped by a gable.
 The left bays have sash windows under shared lintels, while the upper-level right-side windows are set independently.
 The ground floor right side bay has a projecting polygonal window group.
 The center entrance is sheltered by a stone portico with rounded arches supported by granite columns with Corinthian capitals.
 The interiors were provided by the New York firm of D. S. Hess Company, "decorators and manufacturers of artistic furniture".
 The dining room was hung with part-gilded embossed panels imitating the "Spanish" leather hangings that were popular in Holland and England in the sixteenth and early seventeenth centuries.